 Mount Taranaki, aka Mount Egmont, is an active but dormant conical volcano that last erupted in the mid-19th century and is a constant presence no matter where you are on the Surf Highway, a quiet, omnipresent cone towering over the peninsula’s many wild beaches.
 This touring route is not only for the avid surfer, though.
 As the Surf Highway follows Taranaki’s coast, there is ample opportunity to access its many beaches through side roads leading west to the Tasman Sea, or east into Egmont National Park.

 For the hiker, there are plenty of hiking trails in Egmont National Park.
 You can also climb the summit (2518m) and wander through the ever-changing vegetation until you reach the top.
-The botanical enthusiast will enjoy observing a diverse range of vegetation, including swamps, native conifer forest, rata trees, kamahi rainforests, and subalpine and alpine shurbs, just to mention a few varieties.
+The botanical enthusiast will enjoy observing a diverse range of vegetation, including swamps, native conifer forest, rata trees, kamahi rainforests, and subalpine and alpine shrubs, just to mention a few varieties.
 And let’s not forget the waterfalls on the way!
-But be warned, climbing the summit requires a certain level of fitness – it takes 5 hours to ascend, and 3 hours to descend, and taking a guide is strongly recommended as weather conditions can change very fast.
+But be warned, climbing the summit requires a certain level of fitness – it takes 5 hours to ascend, and 3 hours to descend, and to take a guide is strongly recommended as weather conditions can change very fast.
 Sadly, out of all New Zealand mountains, Taranaki has the most casualties annually.

 Surfers are spoilt for choice along Taranaki’s Surf Highway.
-Raglan in Waikato, west of Hamilton, is New Zealand’s most famous go-to spot for surfing, but Taranaki boasts a multitude of great surfing beaches, and surf competitions.
-The surfing novice will find it easy to catch a wave in Taranaki; due to the many surf beaches there are a few surf schools around where you can rent a board, a wet suit, and a teacher (New Plymouth, Oakura)!
+Raglan in Waikato, west of Hamilton, is New Zealand’s most famous go-to spot for surfing, but Taranaki boasts a multitude of great surfing beaches and surf competitions.
+The surfing novice will find it easy to catch a wave in Taranaki; due to the many surf beaches, there are a few surf schools around where you can rent a board, a wetsuit, and a teacher (New Plymouth, Oakura)!
 You can even tandem surf if you want.
 If you’re scared of the waves, try and start with boogie boarding, and you’ll also find that there are patrolled beaches for swimming, too.
 Some of Taranaki’s hottest surf spots are in Opunake, Rocky Point and Komene Beach (Okato), Fitzroy Beach in New Plymouth, Oakura Beach, and Ohawe Beach near Hawera.

 So Surf Highway caters to surfers, hikers, nature enthusiasts, but what about culture and events?

-Well guess what, it’s all there, too.
+Well, guess what, it’s all there, too.